 FORT LAUDERDALE, Fla.--(BUSINESS WIRE)--

-Motus GI Holdings, Inc., (MOTS) (“Motus GI” or the "Company"), a medical technology company dedicated to improving endoscopy outcomes and experiences, announced today that the U.S. Patent and Trademark Office (USPTO) has issued patent No. 9,895,483 titled “Systems and Methods for Cleaning Body Cavities” which relates to the Company’s flagship product, the Pure-Vu® System, a medical device that cleans the colon to facilitate improved visualization during a colonoscopy procedure to enable a quality exam.
+Motus GI Holdings, Inc., (MOTS) ("Motus GI" or the "Company"), a medical technology company dedicated to improving clinical outcomes and enhancing the cost-efficiency of colonoscopy, announced today that the U.S. Patent and Trademark Office (USPTO) has issued patent No. 10,179,202 titled, “Systems and methods for cleaning body cavities and for endoscopic steering,” which protects the Company’s flagship product, the Pure-Vu® System.

 This press release contains certain forward-looking statements.
 Forward-looking statements are based on the Company's current expectations and assumptions.
 The Private Securities Litigation Reform Act of 1995 provides a safe-harbor for forward-looking statements.
-These statements may be identified by the use of forward-looking expressions, including, but not limited to, "expect," "anticipate," "intend," "plan," "believe," "estimate," "potential," "predict," "project," "should," "would" and similar expressions and the negatives of those terms.
-Prospective investors are cautioned not to place undue reliance on such forward-looking statements, which speak only as of the date of this presentation.
+These statements may be identified by the use of forward-looking expressions, including, but not limited to, "expect," "anticipate," "intend," "plan," "believe," "estimate," "potential," "predict," "project," "should," "would" and similar expressions and the negatives of those terms, including without limitation, risks inherent in the development and commercialization of potential products, uncertainty in the timing and results of clinical trials or regulatory approvals, maintenance of intellectual property rights or other risks discussed in the Company’s Form 10-K filed on March 28, 2018, and its other filings with the Securities and Exchange Commission.
+Prospective investors are cautioned not to place undue reliance on such forward-looking statements, which speak only as of the date hereof.
 The Company undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements are set forth in the Company's filings with the Securities and Exchange Commission, including its registration statement on Form S-1, as amended from time to time, under the caption "Risk Factors."